 In addition, this section also is the right place to describe your ways of working.
 Mention the tools you use to collaborate, communicate and document your work in a remote environment.

-Download the ‘remote-ready’ job description and instantly generate higher-quality candidates through your career page.
-Looking to hire remote talent you won’t find on regular job boards?
-Register your company and start hiring here.
+Instantly generate higher-quality candidates through your career page and job boards.
+Looking to hire top talent you won’t find on regular job boards?
+Register your company and start hiring.

 If you want to get into a remote career or are looking for a new opportunity, use our candidate sign-up to become a member.